Sunday, June 09, 2024

 One day after publishing my previous post on how you should never vote for a right-wing politician, one of the biggest conmen in the history of politics, Nigel Farage, announced that he will be a candidate for Parliament in the United Kingdom.
 Farage's lies during the Brexit campaign are a perfect example of why you should never trust candidates on the far-right.

 As you may recall, Nigel Farage was a pivotal voice in scaring and angering Britons into believing that leaving the Europe Union (EU) was a good idea.
 Of course, it wasn't a good idea, and the majority of UK citizens (and probably politicians) realize that in retrospect.
 To further convince voters that leaving the EU was in their benefit, Farage stated that money that would normally be funneled to the EU would instead be redirected to the National Health Service (NHS).
-At the time, the NHS in the midst of a financial crisis, and was in need of assistance.
+At the time, the NHS was in the midst of a financial crisis, and was in need of assistance.
 On the face of it, Farage's statement on funding sounded like a positive for the Leave option.
 Too bad it had no basis in reality.

 The morning following the Brexit referendum in which the citizens of the UK narrowly opted to leave the EU, Farage appeared on a morning television show in which he was asked about his statements regarding the funding of the NHS post-Brexit.
 To the utter shock of the TV presenters, and probably the viewing public at home, Farage stated that he didn't actually know if leaving the EU would help to fund the NHS.
 In other words, he had made it all up.
 He had lied.
 And the public believed the lie, and now they were stuck with the result.